 The InterCity bus operates between Graz and Klagenfurt.

 On the Eurail timetable InterCity trains appear as "IC".
 InterCity buses do appear in the timetable, but without an abbreviation.
 Reservations are required for InterCity buses.
 For InterCity trains an advanced reservation is not necessary but we recommend you make them during peak season (May-September) and public holidays.
 REX200 trains are not listed in the Eurail timetable.
 You can find a train schedule on the ÖBB website.

 High-speed trains in Austria

 These high-speed trains operate to and from Austria:

-Railjet links larger Austrian cities with Budapest (Hungary), Stuttgart, Mannheim, Frankfurt (Germany) and Zurich (Switzerland).
+Railjet links larger Austrian cities with Budapest (Hungary), Prague (Czech Republic), Munich (Germany) and Zurich (Switzerland).

 ICE connects Austria with various German cities.

 InterCity buses link Klagenfurt and Villach with Udine and Venice (Italy).